U.S. Stocks Drop on Worries About Growth

 By Paul Vigna and Max Bernhard

-The Dow Jones Industrial Average dropped more than 550 points Wednesday as worries about a slowdown in the U.S. economy put the index on track for its worst start to a quarter since 2008.
+The Dow Jones Industrial Average dropped about 500 points Wednesday as worries about a slowdown in the U.S. economy rattled markets to start the fourth quarter.

-Investors have long bet that the trade-war induced slowdown overseas wouldn't hit the U.S. as hard.
-That bet got upended after the Institute for Supply Management said Tuesday that its U.S. manufacturing index fell in September to the lowest level since June 2009.
+Concerns about slowing global growth have resumed this week, shaking a bet among U.S. investors that the trade war-induced slowdown overseas wouldn't hit the domestic economy with the same force.
+That bet was upended after data Tuesday showed a gauge of U.S. factory activity contracted for the second consecutive month, falling to its lowest level since June 2009.

-Wednesday's soft private-sector jobs report then added to the concerns about the health of the economy.
+Wednesday's private-sector jobs report, which showed the pace of job creation has slowed, added to the concerns about the health of the economy.

-The Dow industrials fell 576 points, or 2.2%, following a 1.3% drop Tuesday.
-Those declines put the index on pace for its worst start to quarter since the depths of the financial crisis in the fourth quarter of 2008 when it declined 19%.

-The S&P 500 dropped 2.1%, putting it in danger of falling more than 1% in consecutive sessions for the first time this year.
-The last time the broad equity gauge dropped that much on back-to-back days was Dec.
-24, 2018, when an end-of-year selloff nearly ended the long-running bull market.

-Wednesday's declines were broad and accelerated through the morning.
-All 11 sectors in the S&P 500 dropped, as did 28 of the 30 blue-chip stocks in the Dow.
+The stock market's declines were broad and accelerated through the morning.
+All 11 sectors in the S&P 500 fell, as did all but one of the 30 blue-chip stocks in the Dow.
 Among the biggest losers were shares of big industrial and technology companies.

-Delta Air Lines dropped 6.3%, while aluminum parts manufacturer Arconic fell 4.8%.
-Apple and Google both tumbled more than 2%.
+Delta Air Lines declined 6.8%, while aluminum parts manufacturer Arconic fell 4.6%.
+Apple and Google lost 2.4% and 2.3%, respectively.

 "It feels like one thing after another the last couple of days," said David Laffertry, chief market strategist at Natixis.
 While Wednesday's jobs report from ADP was soft rather than outright weak, he said, "within the context of other bad macro data the last couple of days, it's sort of piling on."

+The Dow industrials fell 507 points, or 1.9%, following a 1.3% decline Tuesday.
+Those declines put the index on pace for its worst start to quarter since the depths of the financial crisis in the fourth quarter of 2008, when it fell 19%.

+The S&P 500 fell 1.9%, putting it in danger of falling more than 1% in consecutive sessions for the first time this year.
+The last time the broad equity gauge dropped that much on back-to-back days was Dec.
+24, 2018, when an end-of-year selloff nearly ended the long-running bull market.
+The Nasdaq Composite lost 1.7%.

-That heightens the anxiety for two other consumer-focused reports this week--the Institute for Supply Management's services sector report on Thursday and Friday's payrolls report.
+The selloff heightens the anxiety for two other consumer-focused reports this week -- the Institute for Supply Management's services sector report Thursday and Friday's payrolls report.

 "So far the consumer has been the silver lining holding everything together," said Shawn Snyder, the head of investment strategy at Citi Personal Wealth Management.

+Investors also will be parsing third-quarter earnings reports in the coming weeks for indications that the trade war with China is denting corporate profits.
+Earnings among companies in the S&P are expected to decline for the third consecutive quarter.

+Trade talks between the U.S. and China, meanwhile, are expected to resume next week in Washington.
+Investors have been particularly sensitive to trade headlines -- and any related tweets from President Trump -- in recent weeks.

-On top of it all, traders appear to have been surprised by news that presidential candidate Bernie Sanders canceled campaign appearances because of a health issue.
+Adding to the anxiety in markets Wednesday, traders appear to have been surprised by news that presidential candidate Bernie Sanders canceled campaign appearances because of a health issue.
 If Mr. Sanders were to drop out, presumably most of his support would go to Sen. Elizabeth Warren, noted Art Cashin, who runs the NYSE floor operations of UBS.
-Ms. Warren is a long-time critic of banks and Wall Street.
+Ms. Warren is a longtime critic of banks and Wall Street.

-"The last 200 to 300 points may have been a Bernie factor," he wrote in a midday note.
+"The last 200 to 300 points may have been a Bernie factor," Mr. Cashin wrote in a midday note.

-The picture of a broadly weaker economy being drawn by the data, as well as all the geopolitical news, is a gut-check for investors, Mr. Snyder from Citi said.

-"You've got protests in Hong Kong, impeachment, weak ISM numbers, you combine it all together and say, okay, it's time to de-risk a little bit, " he said.

-The ADP National Employment Report on Wednesday beat muted expectations -- the private sector added 135,000 jobs in September, versus expectations for 125,000 jobs.
+Wednesday's ADP National Employment Report beat muted expectations -- the private sector added 135,000 jobs in September, versus estimates for 125,000 jobs.
 But the firm cut its August estimate by nearly 40,000, and the three-month average of 145,000 is down from 214,000 a year ago.

 Altogether, it was the latest sign that businesses are turning more cautious in the face of a weakening global economy.